prantlf/date-fns-timezone/README.md

 // Contains date "2018-09-02T10:04:30.982Z"
 ```

 Date pickers are usually initialized by a date in the time zone implied from the user settings.
 However, the browser-local time may be different.
-The date has to be converted from the browser-local time to the user time zone.
+The date has to be converted from the browser-local time to the user time zone before passed to the picker.
+Such date can be formatted only by using its getters (getFullYear, getMonth, ...); it is invalid for computations and comparisons, because it cannot be related to UTC.

 ```js
 const { convertToTimeZone } = require('date-fns-timezone/dist/convertToTimeZone')